LeafandJam/leaf-guides/content/posts/stremio.md

  Real Debrid is what is used to provide media.

 1. Go to [Real-Debrid](http://real-debrid.com/?id=7783244) and click ```Sign Up```.
 Make an account and then buy the service.
-(This link includes my referral code which helps me out!)
+(This link includes my referral code which helps me out!
+If you don't want to then you can use [this one](https://real-debrid.com/))

 ## Stremio